The Ultimate Doggie Backpacking Gear Checklist

 Collapsible food bowls

-Collapsible food bowls are a space-saving option for feeding your dog while backpacking.
+Collapsible food bowls are a space-saving option for your dog while backpacking.
 They can be folded flat when not in use, making them easy to pack.
 Look for bowls that are durable and easy to clean.
 These bowls will provide your dog with a comfortable dining experience without taking up much space in your backpack.

 Emergency food supply